 The Essay contest is sponsored by Optimist International to give young people the opportunity to write about their own opinions regarding the world in which they live.
 The approach can encompass a young person’s personal experience, the experience of their country or a more historical perspective.
-In addition to developing skills for written expression, participants also have the opportunity win a college scholarship of up to $6,000!
+In addition to developing skills for written expression, participants also have the opportunity win a college scholarship of $2,500!

 Interested students submit essays on the pre-assigned topic to their local Optimist Club.
-The essays are judged at the club level, district level and at the international level.
+The essays are judged at the club level and district level.

-For this year's contest, the topic is: "The Internet: Today's Evolution or Tomorrow's Menace".
+For this year's contest, the topic is: "Optimism Should be a Priority".

 District Level - The District winner will receive a plaque and a $2500 college scholarship.